-A healthy smile is essential for back-to-school success; it helps children stay focused, avoid dental pain, feel confident in social settings, and reduce school absences caused by oral health problems.
+A healthy smile is essential for back-to-school success; it helps children stay focused avoid dental pain feel confident in social settings.
+This educes school absences caused by oral health problems.

 If your child is a new student or returning to school after summer break, the start of the school year brings more than just excitement and new friends; it also brings challenges and routines.

 The school’s supplies and schedules are important, but what about children’s oral health?
 At school, kids spend long hours, eat multiple times a day, and often don’t brush their teeth after meals.
-Taking care of their smile before and during the school year is essential.
+However, taking care of their smile before and during the school year is essential.

-Let’s explore why oral health matters during the school season and what parents can do to help protect their children’s smile.
+Let’s explore why oral health matters during the school season and what parents can do to help protect their children’s smiles.

 Starting the school year with a healthy mouth helps your child feel confident, stay focused, and avoid missing school because of tooth pain.